FusionAuth/fusionauth-site/site/_posts/2020-09-22-active-director-connector.md

 * You can configure the timeouts.
 If the Connector can't connect or read from the LDAP server for longer than the respective timeout, an error will be written to the log and users who are associated with this Connector will not be able to authenticate.
 * Set the Lambda to the name of the Lambda you created previously.
 * Set the Base Structure to the DN of where you want to start the search.
 To search the entire directory, you'd use a structure like: `DC=piedpiper,DC=com`.
 If you want to search against only engineering, add the organization: `OU=engineering,DC=piedpiper,DC=com`.
-* Set the "System Account DN" which is basically the user to connect to Active Directory as.
+* Set the "System Account DN".
+This is basically the user to connect to Active Directory as.
 This account will then search for the user who is attempting to authenticate.
-You created this user above.
-TBD put name there.
+This is the admin user you created above.
 For example: `CN=ReadOnlyFusionAuthUser,OU=engineering,DC=piedpiper,DC=com`.
 You also need to provide the password for this account.
 * Configure the "Login Identifier Attribute".
 This is the attribute value where the username resides.
 For Active Directory, that is `userPrincipalName`.
 * Set the "Identifying Attribute".
 This is the entry attribute name which is the first component of the distinguished name of entries in the directory. `cn` is the correct value.